hms-dbmi/pic-sure/services/picsure-dictionary/README.md

 - A search bar

 The tree of variables can be filtered using the facets or the search bar.
 Users might also need additional information to support the filtering options available to them.
-The UI will have modals that provide meta information about variables, facets, facet categories, and, in relevant environments, studies.
+The UI will have modals that provide meta information about variables, facets, facet categories, and, in relevant environments, datasets.

 ### API

 The frontend will be supported by a new Dictionary API.
-The API will have three core business objects:
+The API will have four core resources:

 - Concepts (`/concepts/`): Variables, the concept paths to them, and associated metadata.
-The concepts API will support listing (`/concepts/`), viewing details (`/concepts/<study>/<concept path>`), and viewing a tree (`/concepts/tree/<study>/<concept path>?depth=[1-9]+`).
+The concepts API will support listing (`/concepts/`), viewing details (`/concepts/<dataset>/<concept path>`), and viewing a tree (`/concepts/tree/<dataset>/<concept path>?depth=[1-9]+`).
 The listing API will return a paginated list of concepts; the response will also be filtered using a universal filter object.
 That object will be shared among all API endpoints, and will be described later.
 The tree API returns a hierarchy of concept nodes descending from the requested node, limiting the response to a depth of `depth`.
 The details API will be used for viewing details such as meta fields, type information, related facets, and related harmonized variables.
 - Facets (`/facets/`): Facets, their categories, and associated metadata.
 The facets API will support listing (`/facets/`), and viewing details (`/facets/<facet title>/<facet id>`).
 The listing API will be filtered using the universal filter object.
 While facets are technically two-dimensional, their hierarchies are quite shallow and broad, so a traditional listing structure will be used, with no pagination.
 The details API will be used for viewing meta details, related facets, and potentially variable counts for a facet.
-- Studies (`/studies/`): Studies, and their metadata.
-There studies API will support viewing details ((`/studies/<study id>`))
+- datasets (`/datasets/`): datasets, and their metadata.
+There datasets API will support viewing details (`/datasets/<dataset id>`)
+- updates (`/updates/`): update all business objects.
+This will not be a published, user facing API to start.
+Instead, it will be for ETL purposes.
+In the future, we may allow admin users access to this API so that they can update dictionaries in live environments.

 The universal filter object can be `POST`ed to filterable listing APIs to filter results.
 It has the following structure: